 I have posted, by my count, 150 characters based on rock and pop songs.
 Most have superpowers; many have super abilities like Batman or Black Widow.

 Some of the characters I considered, however, I ended up not fleshing out for one of two reasons-- they didn't have interesting-enough powers or abilities, or there simply wasn't very much information about them in the song to begin with.
+And some, I didn't come across or remember until after I had made my self-imposed limit of 150.

 Still, every superhero universe needs its side characters-- significant others, co-workers, neighbors, etc.-- and these could make some interesting ones, if someone wanted to work on them.
 I don't, though.